 Lastly, if you have a carrier-locked phone (or plan on buying one), you can unlock it, as we mentioned earlier.
 It just requires a few things.

-However, before you do that, you must request an unlock code from your carrier, which wil remove the carrier restrictions from the handset so you can take it elsewhere.
-So you’ll need to give them a call or head to the store.
+However, before you do that, you must request an unlock code from your carrier, which will remove the carrier restrictions from the handset so you can take it elsewhere.
+You’ll need to give them a call or head to the store.
 Once you’ve done that, your once carrier-locked phone now becomes a US unlocked handset.
 You’re free to take it and use it on any compatible carrier.